Grilled Chicken with Balsamic Vinegar (Video)

 Historical Notes for this Recipe:

-This recipe was first posted in 2007, and I have literally made it every summer since then!
-It was last updated in 2022.
+This chicken with balsamic vinegar recipe was first posted in 2007, and I have literally made it every summer since then!
+It was last updated with more information in 2023.

-45 Comments on “Grilled Chicken with Balsamic Vinegar (Video)”
+45 Comments on “Grilled Chicken with Balsamic Vinegar”

 So glad you are enjoying the recipe even though you’re having this issue.
 The only thing I can think of is that maybe you’re using a balsamic vinegar with a high sugar content; some brands have much more sugar than others.
 That would definitely cause it to brown more on the outside.